Yaqra/YaqraApi/README.md

 # YaqraApi

-YaqraApi is a robust API designed for Yaqra platform, a social media site tailored for book enthusiasts.
+YaqraApi is a robust API designed for Yaqra platform, a social media website tailored for book enthusiasts.
 It provides a rich set of features allowing users to review books, create playlists, engage in discussions, and stay updated with articles and news.
 This API facilitates a comprehensive social media experience for book geeks.

 ## Tech Stack